Ask Netlify

 After you add a cache, you can select the cache you want to use from the Database cache menu.
 Note that the name of your cache uses the alias you created above.

 When you select a cache, the Netlify UI detects the type of database and generates a code snippet you can use to get started.
-For example, if a CUSTOMERS cache uses Postgres, the following code snippet generates:
+For example, if a customers cache uses Postgres, the following code snippet generates:

 import postgres from "postgres";